LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity.md

 ---
 prev: true
 next: true
-description: A tutorial on how to add custom enemies by using LethalLib.
+description: A tutorial on configuring your Unity project for custom enemies.
 ---
 # Unity